Doreamonsky/Panzer-War-Lit-Mod/Tutorials/GetStarted.md

 # Get Started

-## Download the project from GitHub
+## 1.Download the project from GitHub

 ![Download](Download.jpg)